WayneBrown/learnwebgl2/_sources/12_advanced_rendering/06_shadows.rst

 be based on the direction and orientation of the "scene camera" so that the maximum information about visible surfaces can be gathered.

-To define a "light source camera" its location and its orientation (i.e., its local coordinate system) must be set.
+To define a "light source camera", its location and its orientation (i.e., its local coordinate system) must be set.
 The location is easy: it is the 3D location of the light source.
 The orientation is a harder problem!
 It turns out that the exact line-of-sight direction is not critical.